Ranking the 50 Most Haunted States in America for Halloween 2024

 Tip of Terror: One of America’s most monstrous creatures has roots in West Virginia.
 The glaring red eyes of the Mothman were first spotted in 1967 near the abandoned WWII bunkers in Point Pleasant.
 Since then, the Mothman has evolved into the town’s most feared and beloved ghost story and urban legend.
 Point Pleasant is now home to a 12-foot steel statue and an entire museum dedicated to this humanoid creature.

-The Texas Chainsaw Massacre was loosely based on the crimes of murderer Ed Gein, but the plot was largely fictional.
-What may be scarier than the legendary horror film is the number of creepy sights you’ll see in Texas.
-There are plenty of haunted houses and locations in Texas, including The Alamo.
+The Texas Chainsaw Massacre may be based on the crimes of murderer Ed Gein, but the plot was largely fictional.
+Texas has plenty of other there are plenty of haunted houses and locations in Texas, including The Alamo.
 The Battle of the Alamo had hundreds of casualties, and the iconic landmark is considered San Antonio’s most haunted location.

 Tip of Terror: The Hotel Galvez in Galveston, Texas, is one of the state’s most haunted locations.
 “The Lovelorn Lady” is the primary ghoul of this haunted hotel, a soon-to-be bride who tragically ended her life after finding out about her fiance’s death.
 Guests who have stayed a night on the fifth floor of Hotel Galvez have reportedly heard footsteps running down empty halls and doors inexplicably slamming in the twilight hours.
 Stay at this haunted hotel if you dare.